Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 02:56 I find Ars Technica to be the best place for the comments to actually be really meaningful.

 03:01 meaningful.
 So there's a great bunch of things in there.
-But let's let's cover a little bit more of the details.
+But let's cover a little bit more of the details.
 There's a Slovak security authority that actually discovered these packages, they discovered these packages, and then send a message to the Python package authority, and they took those down right away.
 Alright, so those are supposed to be gone.
 But that doesn't obviously get them off of your servers, get them off of your developer workstation, if you pip installed something bad.

 03:29 Right.